Postdoc positions: (1) molecular biology and (2) physiology of stomata, photosynthesis and WUE

-The Leakey group at the University of Illinois (http://lab.igb.illinois.edu/leakey/) seeks creative and energetic applicants for 3 postdoctoral associate positions studying stomatal patterning, photosynthesis and water use efficiency in model C4 species.
-The team of researchers will be involved in long-term collaborative projects funded by the Department of Energy, which involve a multidisciplinary team of physiologists, geneticists, computer scientists and molecular biologists.
-Our goals are to understand the genetic and physiological controls of photosynthetic water use efficiency through a combination of molecular genetics, quantitative genetics, and physiology.
-The project will benefit substantially from significant advances in high-throughput phenotyping and germplasm development made by our team and collaborators in recent years, as well as a new large-scale field facility for imposing drought treatments.
+The Leakey group at the University of Illinois (http://lab.igb.illinois.edu/leakey/) seeks creative and energetic applicants for 2 postdoctoral associate positions studying stomata, photosynthesis and water use efficiency in the model C4 species of sorghum and setaria.
+The positions will be involved in long-term collaborative projects funded by the Department of Energy (including https://cabbi.bio/), which involves multidisciplinary teams of physiologists, geneticists, computer scientists and molecular biologists.
+Our broad goals are to understand the genetic and physiological controls of photosynthetic water use efficiency through a combination of molecular genetics, quantitative genetics, and physiology.
+The project benefits substantially from significant advances in high-throughput phenotyping and germplasm development made by our team and collaborators in recent years, as well as a new large-scale field facility for imposing drought treatments, and access to the Advanced Photon Source at ANL for 3D imaging of leaves (https://www.aps.anl.gov/).
 The positions will offer excellent opportunities for interdisciplinary training and a creative work environment at the Institute for Genomic Biology, which also houses the Gates Foundation-funded RIPE project (http://ripe.illinois.edu/).

 The University of Illinois at Urbana-Champaign is an equal opportunity employer and offers highly competitive salary and excellent health care benefits.
 Questions about these positions or applications including a letter of application, CV and the names of three referees can be addressed by email to Melinda Laborg (email@example.com).

 Position is immediately available, but the start-date is flexible.
 Applications will be reviewed as they are received.